-Anne‘s commercial real estate career began in 1992 while serving as real estate investment consultant for the Academy of Art College, assisting Chairman Richard Stephens in the purchase and build out of six downtown San Francisco properties, totaling over one million square feet.
+Anne‘s real estate career began in 1992 while serving as real estate investment consultant for the Academy of Art University, assisting Chairman Richard Stephens in the purchase and build out of six downtown San Francisco properties, totaling over one million square feet.

-Prior experience includes a position as CBS Editorial Director, Dean of Students s at UCSC and Assistant Dean of Students UCLA, a San Francisco Examiner columnist and weight loss consultant.
+Prior experience includes a position as KMOX- CBS Editorial Director, St. Louis, Dean of Students s at UCSC and Assistant Dean of Students UCLA, a San Francisco Examiner columnist and owner of a weight loss consulting business.

-Anne includes community involvement in her activities; including the Edgewood Auxiliary, the San Francisco Ballet Auxiliary, the Jackson Square Association, the Institute for Classical Architecture and Art, Friends of UCSF Children’s Hospital and is a Friend of the Fine Arts Museums of San Francisco and a San Francisco Opera Subscriber.
+Anne includes community involvement in her activities; including the Edgewood Auxiliary, The Institute for Classical Architecture and Art’s Membership Committee and The Garden Conservancy.
+She is a Donor to The Fine Arts Museums of San Francisco and a San Francisco Opera Subscriber.

-Born in Sacramento, California, Anne attended the University of California at Davis, where she majored in International Relations and earned a masters degree in Political Science.
+Born in Sacramento, California, Anne attended the University of California at Davis, where she earned a B.A. in International Relations and earned an M.A. in Political Science.
 While at UCD she wrote a column for The Sacramento Bee.